6 Latihan Kardio untuk Ibu Hamil Tanpa Risiko Berlebihan

 Make sure to stay hydrated during and after exercise.
 Drink water regularly to avoid dehydration.

-After the first trimester, avoid exercising in a supine position as it can interfere with blood flow to the fetus.
+After the first trimester, avoid exercises that involve lying on your back for too long as it can impede blood flow to the fetus.

-6. Avoid Exercises That Pose a Risk of Falling or Injury
+6. Avoid Exercises with a Risk of Falling or Injury

-Exercises such as outdoor cycling, skiing, or sports involving physical contact should be avoided due to the risk of falls or impacts.
+Exercises such as outdoor cycling, skiing, or contact sports should be avoided due to the risk of falls or impacts.

 1. First Trimester

-During the first trimester, pregnant women often experience fatigue and nausea.
-Do light cardio exercises like walking or prenatal yoga for 15-20 minutes per day.
+In the first trimester, pregnant women usually experience fatigue and nausea.
+Perform light cardio exercises such as walking or prenatal yoga for 15-20 minutes per day.

 2. Second Trimester

-This is the best time to increase the intensity of your exercise because pregnant women tend to have increased energy levels.
-Do 30 minutes of cardio, 3-4 times a week.
+This is the best time to increase exercise intensity as pregnant women's energy levels tend to increase.
+Do cardio exercise for 30 minutes, 3-4 times a week.

 3. Third Trimester

-In the third trimester, choose lighter exercises like swimming or prenatal gymnastics.
-Don't push yourself; do exercises that suit your body's condition.
+In the third trimester, choose lighter exercises such as swimming or prenatal gymnastics.
+Do not push yourself; exercise according to your body's condition.

 Mistakes to Avoid During Cardio Exercise for Pregnant Women